-We hope you stop by often to ogle the great historic homes on the market, learn about residential architectural styles and how to maintain your own home, and to access our rolodex of great old home contractors.
+We hope you stop by often to ogle the great historic homes on the market, learn about residential architectural styles, how to maintain your own home, and to access our rolodex of great old home contractors.

 As if that wasn’t enough, we also offer a full array of real estate services tailored to folks who are drawn to the special kind of wonderful that old homes offer.
 So, if you find yourself ready to part with your historic home, we’ll help you sell.
 We focus our top-notch real estate expertise on older homes.
 When you list with Old Omaha, a Vintage Real Estate Team, you have access to special Old Home Collection with beautiful signage and other targeted marketing.
 We’ll feature your home on this very site too.

 If you’re looking to buy a home, we’ve revolutionized historic home search by allowing you to search by architectural style.
 When you’re ready to buy we can help with your search and purchase, with a specific eye towards the unique concerns presented by older homes.
 We also have experience assisting folks who save and restore distressed homes for resale or as an investment.

 We see you, lover of history and old homes, and we’d like to get to know you better.